 6.)
 Mount Norquay

 Located to the northwest of Banff is Mt.
 Norquay, the site of a ski resort in the winter and a place perfect for hiking in the summer as during summer, Mt.
 Norquay serves as the trailhead for two of the most popular day-hike trails around Banff.
+It’s totally gorgeous and easily one of the best things to do in Banff.

-Visitors can also make use of the free shuttle service that runs from downtown Banff to North American Lodge multiple times per day.
+Once here, you can also make use of the free shuttle service that runs from downtown Banff to North American Lodge multiple times per day.

 *The North American Lodge is where you can grab a bite to eat and use the facilities before making your way up the Sightseeing Chairlift (which is important as the Sightseeing Chairlift offers fantastic mountain views as it passes over natural bear habitats).